G. E. M. de Ste. Croix: Early life

 Ste.
 Croix (Sainte Croix) was born on 8 February 1910 in Portuguese Macau, and baptised in St John's Cathedral, Hong Kong.
 His parents were also born in China to British expatriates.
 His father, Ernest Henry de Ste Croix, who died when he was four, was an official in the Chinese Customs.
 Their Huguenot ancestors fled to Jersey during the time of Louis XIV.
 His mother, Florence Annie (née MacGowan), was the daughter of a Protestant missionary: she was a firm believer in British Israelism.
 Her fundamentalist Protestant beliefs were ever present in his childhood; he would become a firm atheist.
+According to his own account, he received a "thoroughly right-wing upbringing".

 After his father's death in 1914, Florence emigrated with her only child to the United Kingdom.
 Ste Croix was educated at Clifton College, then an all-boys private school in Bristol, England.
 There, he became proficient in Greek and Latin, and a talented tennis player.
-He won the under-16 South of England championship, and would go on to compete at Wimbledon in 1930, 1931 and 1932.
+He won the under-16 South of England championship, followed by the West of England Lawn Tennis Doubles in c.
+1927 (with captain John Smyth as his partner), and would go on to compete at Wimbledon in 1930, 1931 and 1932.
 He once defeated Fred Perry in a minor tournament.

 Career

 Legal career

 He left school at the age of 15 and became an articled clerk in Worthing, West Sussex, England.
 This allowed him to train for a legal career without a degree in law, and he was admitted as a solicitor in 1932.
-He practised in Worthing and then in London, until he was called up for war service in 1940.
+He practised in Worthing and then in Marylebone in London, until he was called up for war service in 1940.

-During this time Ste.
-Croix became interested in politics.
-Though he had had, according to himself, received a "thoroughly right-wing upbringing", he was drawn to the left.
-He visited Russia in 1935 or 1936 as a member of the Communist Party of Great Britain but moved away from the party after the Molotov–Ribbentrop Pact.
-He would later join the Labour Party.
+A militant atheist by 1935, Ste.
+Croix became interested in socialist politics in reaction to what he saw as the British establishment's failure to oppose the rise of Nazism.
+He toured the Soviet Union with Intourist for six weeks in 1935 or 1936, reaching the Caucasus.
+He joined the Labour Party in the St Marylebone ward, serving as the constituency Labour Party secretary and as Labour's election agent in the Metropolitan Borough of St Marylebone council election c.
+1937, as well as the secretary of a local Peace Council and Tenants' Defence League.
+He was also a member or fellow traveller of the Communist Party of Great Britain, but moved away from the party in either 1938 or after the Molotov–Ribbentrop Pact.
+He withdrew from political activity on relocating to South Kensington in 1939.